eltonlaw/machine-learning-models/VGG/README.md

 ### About this Implementation

+Note: The original paper was performed on scaled-down ImageNet images (following the AlexNet architecture), so I rescaled each image to (224,224,3) so things would run correctly.

-#### Data Preprocessing
+#### Accessing the Data

 The dataset used is CIFAR-10, which consists of 60 000 32x32 RGB images in 10 classes: airplane, automobile, bird, cat, deer, dog, frog, horse, ship, truck.

-To access this dataset in python, you have to unpickle it, after which you will have a 10 000 x 3072 numpy array.
-Notice that the images have been flattened into a 1D 3072 vector.
+After unpickling, you get a 10,000 x 3072 numpy array.
+The images have been flattened into a 1D 3072 vector.
 The standard format for images is 32x32x3 so I reshaped each 1D vector and plotted it.

 ```python3
 ...